Battle of Sidi Bou Zid: Aftermath

-The experienced Germans performed well and caused some US losses before General Anderson, who had been appointed to co-ordinate Allied operations in Tunisia, ordered an Allied withdrawal on 17 February.
+The experienced Germans performed well and caused some U.S. losses before General Anderson, who had been appointed to co-ordinate Allied operations in Tunisia, ordered an Allied withdrawal on 17 February.
 The left (northern) flank of the First Army retreated from a line from Fondouk to Faïd and Gafsa to better defensive positions in front of Sbiba and Tebessa.
 Eisenhower blamed himself for trying to do too much and the sudden French collapse in the central mountains.
 Confusing and overlapping command arrangements made things worse.
-When the II US Corps was forced out of Sbeitla on 17 February and Axis forces converged on Kasserine, the Axis lack of unity of command and unclear objectives had a similar effect on Axis operations.
+When the II U.S. Corps was forced out of Sbeitla on 17 February and Axis forces converged on Kasserine, the Axis lack of unity of command and unclear objectives had a similar effect on Axis operations.

-The poor performance of the Allies during the actions of late January and the first half of February, as well as at the Battle of the Kasserine Pass led the Axis commanders to conclude that, while US units were well equipped, they were still mixed in leadership and tactics.
+The poor performance of the Americans during the actions of late January and the first half of February, as well as at the Battle of the Kasserine Pass led the Axis commanders to conclude that, while U.S. units were well equipped, they were still mixed in leadership and tactics.
 This became received wisdom among the Axis forces and resulted in a deadly underestimation of Allied capabilities as they gained significant experience and replaced poor commanders.